abhikamyams/WGAN_for_caustics_SINP/README.md

 We train two seperate WGAN models for the seperated sets.
 The underlying structure of these models are not different by any means. code : WGAN_noise.py, WGAN_signal.py
+The models can be run on GPU or CPU but GPU is preferred due to its higher efficiency.
+Few things to note while running the training codes are,
+i.
+The batch size is limited by memory, you should not go more that 128*128*4 in GPU and 128*128*32 in CPU ( assuming GPU ram of 16 GB and CPU ram of 100 GB) ii.
+For the loss functions to be saved into memory, the code will need to finish running all given epochs.
+If you end up stopping the code in between these values are printed out on the terminal and can be recovered from there.